The time for change is today for tomorrow never ever comes; change now or remain woven in yesterday’s cocoon forever. Sol Palha

 The wisdom of great thinkers like Archimedes, who sought the right fulcrum and lever to move the world, can be applied to parenting.
 Just as Archimedes’ principle of leverage teaches us that the right tools and application points can lead to great movement, a well-considered parenting approach can also lead to significant positive outcomes in a child’s life.

 Similarly, the Socratic method of questioning can be a valuable tool for parents.
-Parents can foster critical thinking and a love of learning by engaging children in thoughtful dialogue and encouraging them to question and explore their world.
+By engaging children in thoughtful dialogue and encouraging them to question and explore their world, parents can foster critical thinking and a love of learning.
 This approach helps children develop the ability to think independently and resist the pull of the pack in favour of their reasoned judgments.

 Exploring Different Perspectives on Pack Mentality in Society